 3. Use Your Debt Snowball Payments

-If you’ve recently dumped – or are in the process of dumping – consumer debt, take the amount of money you were putting toward your consumer debt payments and simply apply it toward your mortgage balance after the consumer debt is gone.
+If you recently paid off consumer debt, take the amount of money you were putting toward your consumer debt payments and simply apply it toward your mortgage balance after the consumer debt is gone.
 Since you’ve already been spending that money on debt each month, you won’t feel extra strapped for cash, but the drop in your mortgage balance will be astonishingly noticeable.

 4. Get an Extra Job